 Learning Theories and Approaches

 The Advanced Distributed Learning (ADL) Initiative is currently exploring new ID models and accompanying instructional systems design (ISD) principles for mobile learning.
-The high level steps of the ISD analysis process may be applicable for specific types of mLearning such as training and performance support, but what design models are appropriate?
+The high level steps of the ISD analysis process may be applicable for specific types of mLearning such as training and performance support, but what other design models are appropriate?
 Is a new design model needed?
-ADL is currently developing thought leadership documentation to consider the ways in which mobile applications and pedagogical approaches can help improve training and education.
+ADL is currently leading a project called the Mobile Training Implementation Framework (MoTIF) to consider the ways in which mobile applications and pedagogical approaches can help improve training and education.
+To join the community that is involved in this research project, go to the MoTIF community site.

 Of special importance are the considerations and decision nodes in the analysis process that may lead development teams to choose mobile learning as the optimal solution.
 Without adequate consideration, there is a risk of developing a mobile learning solution to a problem for which it is not appropriate or forgo a mobile solution where one is needed.

-Above all, you should consider the range of mobile learning solutions (i.e., performance augmentation and informal/social learning) in your repertoire of training strategies if you want to start down the path of mobile learning.
+Above all, you should consider the range of mobile learning solutions (i.e., performance support and informal/social learning) in your repertoire of training strategies if you want to start down the path of mobile learning.
 As stated above, your instructional design process model must include paths to these strategies/outcomes.
 The traditional ADDIE (Analysis, Design, Development, Implementation, and Evaluation) and Human Performance Technology (HPT) methods may not be adequate or appropriate, where performance support and mobile learning may be better suited for your desired outcomes.
-ADL is conducting research into a flexible framework for mobile learning called MoTIF

 Consider using an information design model to organize your content, if it is learning augmentation or learnlets (if it is going to be performance augmentation, then use the user’s actual workflow to organize the content).